MartyJan/Sentiment-Analysis/README.md

 Note: dim(wv) means word vector dimension.

-Observing from the table, using IMDB dataset trained Word2Vec model and TFIDF to vectorize words to 200-dimensional word vector and then input SVM binary classification model leads to the best result.
+Observing from the table, using IMDB dataset trained Word2Vec model and TFIDF to vectorize words to 200-dimensional word vector, and then input the processed data into SVM binary classification model leads to the best result.

 ### Inference
 Testing with the best model selected from cross validation gave rise to the following results.